Accountability & Audit

 In a landmark decision testifying to our dedication to good corporate governance, we announce our interim and final results within one month after the end of the financial periods.

-Moreover, the Board Members endeavors to ensure a balanced, clear and coherent assessment of the Company's position and prospects in annual reports, interim reports, inside information announcements, and other disclosures required under the Listing Rules and other statutory requirements.
+Moreover, the Board endeavors to ensure a balanced, clear and coherent assessment of the Company's position and prospects in annual reports, interim reports, inside information announcements, and other disclosures required under the Listing Rules and other statutory requirements.

 Risk Management Framework

 As the second line, specific functions are established to effectuate risk management and ensure the first line is performing properly.
-The responsibilities of these functions include but are not limited to financial controls, risk management, legal and compliance, as well as cost and quality.
+The responsibilities of these functions include but are not limited to financial controls, risk management, legal and compliance, as well as cost and quality measures.
 Under its approved terms of reference, the Enterprise Risk Management (“ERM”) Working Group (comprising our CEO as Chair and unit heads from major business units and support divisions) oversees risk management activities across all functions and makes a robust assessment of the principal risks and uncertainties that the Company is exposed to.

-As the third line, the Internal Audit Department plays a crucial role in assessing the effectiveness of the risk management system, reports regularly to the Audit Committee on key findings, and makes recommendations for improving and tracking the implementation of such measures.
+As the third line, the Internal Audit Department plays a crucial role in assessing the effectiveness of the risk management system, reports regularly to the Audit Committee on key findings, and provides recommendations for improving and tracking the implementation of such measures.

 The Board and the Audit Committee reviewed the Company's principal and emerging risks and conducted an annual review of the effectiveness of the ERM framework.
-Taking into consideration the principal risks and mitigation actions, the Board believes the Company has the ability to adequately respond to changes to our business and the external environment.
+Taking into consideration principal risks and mitigation actions, the Board believes the Company has the ability to adequately respond to changes to our business and the external environment.

 Image